 Wealth building usually takes years.
 Income, on the other hand, is usually received weekly, monthly or quarterly.

-Usually, however, growth from stocks is a slow process.
+Usually, however, wealth building or growth from stocks is a slow process.
 This is especially true of older companies, those which icon fund manager Peter Lynch called stalwarts.
+Such stocks aren’t bought for income, but rather for slow steady wealth building.

 Saving Income to Build Wealth